 - 1. The Tenderers submitted in response to the Shire of Roebourne request for tenders G06-09/10 Point Samson Information bay be declined for the following reasons: - a.
 Tendered prices in excess of Councils budget allocated for the project. - b.
 Lack of conformity and adherence to the tender specifications. - 2.
 In accordance with the Local Government (Function and General) Regulations 1996 section 11(2) (c) (i) negotiations be entered into with the unsuccessful Tenderers to establish if an equitable outcome in accordance with Councils objectives and the tender specification can be achieved. - 3.
-The result of the negotiations be reported back to the Council for further consideration.
+The result of the negotiations be reported back to the Council for further consideration at the April meeting of Council.